Ryan Lee has finally and officially been cleared of cheating in the London Marathon. Below is a summary of the entire ordeal.

 On April 24th Ryan Lee ran his first marathon – The London Marathon.

 On May 11th it was reported that his results were removed pending an investigation.
 Ryan’s mum, Elizabeth Lee went to the media for help.

 Can you help?
 Mum scours internet for pictures taken in Greenwich or Charlton to clear ‘gutted’ son accused of cheating in the London Marathon

 I saw this article come across my news feed, and quickly posted an article.
-At that point I did not know whether he cheated or not – I just reported on the storey and shared it to see if anyone could come up with an explanation – 1 way or another.
+At that point I did not know whether he cheated or not – I just reported on the story and shared it to see if anyone could come up with an explanation – one way or another.

 Included in my original article was video from the telecast that appeared to show Ryan.
 If that video was indeed Ryan, it would have appeared that he was further up the course than he should have been , had the London timing information been accurate.
 A reader of the blog identified another runner in the video, and I was able to determine within a couple of minutes when and where the video was taken.

 It was then that I first reached out to Elizabeth Lee.
 In my mind, if she were to confirm that it was Ryan in the video, it would be pretty damning.
 I shared the video with Elizabeth, and she confirmed it to be Ryan.
 But, at the same time she shared the fateful photo.
 This photo was sent to her as a result of the initial story.

 The location of the above photo was verified.
 Google maps confirmed that it was approximately 1.2 miles into the marathon.

 By identifying some of the other runners, the approximate time of the photo was confirmed as well.